PolarCookie/PolarGuides/README.md

 Removed Withered Basidium, to much grind.

 ### Class quest
-Some class quests are included in the guide, including but not limited to
+Some class quests are in the guides, including but not limited to
 - [x] Warlocks learn voidwalker, succubus and felhunter along the way.
 - [x] Warriors get Berserker Stance and Whirlwind weapon.
-- [x] Warrior, Mage, Priest Sunken Temple included.
+- [x] Warrior, Mage, Priest Sunken Temple prequests included.
 - [x] Draenei Paladin resurection.

-If you find a quest missing, or could be structured better, make a pull request or issue ticket about it; I haven't tested class quests for everyone that thoroughly.
+If you find a class quest missing, or could be structured better, make a pull request or issue ticket about it; I haven't tested class quests for everyone that thoroughly.

 ### Guide todo
 - [ ] Do a timed run comparison of grinding lvl 19 in westfall or heading to auberdine as is written.